Housing fuels modest US economy expansion - Beige Book

 The Beige Book canvasses opinion from firms across the US eight times a year.

-The report is used by the Fed to help set interest rates.'Significant gains'
+The report is used by the Fed to help set interest rates.

 Existing home sales strengthened in all 12 districts surveyed, while new home construction and sales "mostly improved", the central bank said.